All Episodes

 That's coming up tomorrow.

-I just got a little real biopsy.
+I said little biopsy.

 I love floor hockey.

-With a shot at that.
+With a shot at that?

 Yeah.